silasb/coredns/README.md

     go get ./...

-Then, execute `go generate`, this will patch Caddy to add CoreDNS and then run Caddy's `build.bash` to build `caddy`.
-This exectuble is then copied to the current directory as `coredns`.
-Thus:
+Then, execute `go generate`, this will patch Caddy to add CoreDNS.

     go generate
-    go build # won't build anything
+    go build

-You build `coredns` by running `go generate`.
-Yes.

 ## Examples